voschezang/coding-handbook/goals-planning-strategy.md

 > A goal is nothing without a good system to reach it.

 A roadmap is a prototype of a strategy, rather than a list of everything that will be done.
 Make it flexible.
 Design for failure.
+It may contain the following components

+- End-goal.
+A vision.
+- The direction in which to move.
+The next step.
+- Sub-goals that help towards the end-goal.
+E.g. initiatives.

 **Living Roadmap**